 In general, French people only drink rosés in the summer and heavy reds are reserved for winter.
 Food pairing and the seasons are important when choosing your wine.

 For a summer delicacy, like tomates à la provençale, pick a pick a Bouches-du-Rhone rosé or Aix-en-Provence rosé.
 For a winter tartiflette, however, pick a white wine from Vin de Savoie or nearby Alsace.
+And for a wine and cheese pairing, make sure you don’t pair a heavy red with a blue cheese.

 6. Know how to buy good wine